Exploring 20 unique mint varieties

 chocolate mint plant

-Aroma: Peppermint with a cocoa note
+Taste: Peppermint and citrus, with a cocoa note

 Flowers: Lavender blue